craigbarnes/lua-gumbo/README.md

 Installation
 ------------

+### Using LuaRocks

+To install the latest lua-gumbo release with [LuaRocks], first ensure the requirements listed above are installed, then use:

+    luarocks install gumbo

+### Using GNU Make

 By default, the Makefile will consult [pkg-config] for the appropriate Lua variables.
 Usually the following commands will be sufficient: